-- The real estate asset allocation consists of publicly traded Real Estate Securities and direct real estate. - The overall benchmark for the U.S. Real Estate Securities asset allocation is the Dow Jones U.S. Select Real Estate Securities Index. - The overall benchmark for the Global Real Estate Securities asset allocation is a weighted average calculation of the FTSE EPRA/NAREIT Developed Index and the FTSE EPRA/NAREIT Developed Ex-US Index. - The overall benchmark for the direct real estate asset allocation is the NCREIF Fund Index - Open End Diversified Core Equity (NFI-ODCE). - The indexed portion of the real estate portfolio is not constant and will fluctuate based upon the relative success (or failure) of the actively managed portfolio(s).
+- The real estate asset allocation consists of publicly traded Real Estate Securities and direct real estate. - The overall benchmark for the U.S. Real Estate Securities asset allocation is the Dow Jones U.S. Select Real Estate Securities Index. - The overall benchmark for the Global Real Estate Securities asset allocation is a weighted average calculation of the FTSE EPRA/NAREIT Developed Index and the FTSE EPRA/NAREIT Developed Ex-US Index. - The overall benchmark for the core direct real estate asset allocation is the NCREIF Fund Index Open End Diversified Core Equity (NFI-ODCE). - The overall benchmark for the non-core direct real estate asset allocation is the NCREIF Fund Index - Open End Diversified Core Equity (NFI-ODCE) plus 150 basis points. - The indexed portion of the real estate portfolio is not constant and will fluctuate based upon the relative success (or failure) of the actively managed portfolio(s).